ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ### Git

-[Git](https://git-scm.com/) is a general purpose, open source distributed revision control system.
-Essentially, it's version control software (VCS) designed to let you manage your workflow and keep track of versions of documents.

- VCS systems calculate differences, or deltas, between documents.
-Comparing differences between versions means some exciting options appear at your fingertips, including:
+[Git](https://git-scm.com/) is a powerful tool for tracking and making changes to documents.
+It makes it easy for several people to collaborate on the same document simultaneously, then merge those changes together automatically.
+They can then comment and reference individual changes.

+Git does this by comparing documents and creating a list of changes, or differences between files.
+These are known as *[deltas](https://study.com/academy/lesson/what-is-delta-definition-lesson-quiz.html)*, derived from the fourth letter of the Greek alphabet (comparable to our 'D').
+Its most common meaning is the difference, or change, in a certain quantity.

+Essentially, Git is open source software built and used by software engineers, developers and the like.
+For us writers, content creators and publishers, some exciting options appear at our fingertips, including:

 - Reports on differences between versions